Seasonal Planning for Nepal Travel

 Where to Go in Fall

-Like spring, fall has the best conditions for the classic treks of Nepal, and the same treks are recommended in the section about spring application.
+Like spring, fall has the best conditions for the classic treks of Nepal, and the same treks recommended in the section about spring apply.
 The skies tend to be crisper, giving autumn a slight edge over spring.
 This advantage gets offset a bit by the large crowds, making it advisable to consider less popular treks.
 As for other places to go and activities, all areas in Nepal are accessible during the fall season, and weather conditions are usually moderate and thus great for traveling.

-Travel Tips for Visiting Nepal During Autumn
+Travel Tips for Visiting Nepal During Fall

-• September may still have some rain as the monsoon season recedes.
+- September may still have some rain as the monsoon season recedes.

-• Some damaged trails may still be seen in early fall due to monsoon landslides.
+- Some damaged trails may still be seen in early fall due to monsoon landslides.
 At the start of October, trails are usually in excellent shape.

-• The popular trails will be crowded.
+- The popular trails will be crowded.
 If you like solitude, choose off-the-beaten-path treks.

 Learn More